FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 ## General Configuration

 > To quickly test the API, you can use a browser extension like ARC Advanced rest client (Chrome).
-REST APIs are easy to use, however they require a minimum ammount of knowledge, we DO NOT provide support to explain WHAT an API is.
-Please refer to an online tutorial such as [this](http://www.steves-internet-guide.com/using-http-apis-for-iot-beginners-guide/).
+> REST APIs are easy to use, however they require a minimum amount of knowledge,
+> we DO NOT provide support to explain WHAT an API is.
+> Please refer to an online tutorial such as [this](http://www.steves-internet-guide.com/using-http-apis-for-iot-beginners-guide/).

 ### Endpoint